guettli/golang-and-vscode/README.md

 --> if you click on an import line (for example `myname "github.com/foo/bar")`) you get to the code of "foo/bar" in vscode.
 Don't open the browser.
 Related: [Don't Open Imports in the Browser](https://dominikbraun.io/blog/vs-code-go-dont-open-imports-in-browser/)

+# Exclude vendor directory

+If you use vendoring (I think it is better to not use it), then it is helpful to add `**/vendor` to `files.exclude in the settings.

+Then ctrl+p (open path) ignore files in the vendor directory.

 # ripgrep in vscode

 I want to use `rg` ([ripgrep](https://github.com/BurntSushi/ripgrep)) in a vscode terminal, and the matches should be hyperlinks, so that